How much data does Time Doctor use in a day?

 If you turn your screenshots off, your data usage will go way down.
-You can turn off screenshots for users on your Manage Users page.
+You can turn off screenshots for users from your Manage Users page.

 2. How frequently are screenshots being taken?

 If you increase the time gap between screenshots, your data usage will also go down quite a bit.
-You can do that on your Company Settings page.
+You can do that from your Company Settings page.